the-road-to-learn-react/the-road-to-react/manuscript/react-modern/controlled-components.md

 );
 ~~~~~~~

 Now both states are synchronized.
-Instead of giving the HTML element the freedom of keeping track of its internal state, it uses React's state by leveraging its `value` attribute instead.
+Instead of giving the HTML element the freedom of keeping track of its internal state, it uses React's state by leveraging the element's `value` attribute instead.
 Whenever the HTML element emits a change event, the new value is written to Reacts state and re-renders the components.
 Then the HTML element uses the recent state as `value` again.

 ![](images/controlled-component.png)

-While the input field became explicitly a **controlled element**, the Search component became implicitly a **controlled component**.
+Earlier the HTML element did its own thing, but now we are in control of it by feeding React's state into it.
+Now, while the input field became explicitly a **controlled element**, the Search component became implicitly a **controlled component**.
 As a React beginner, using controlled components is important, because you want to enforce a predictable behavior.
 Later though, there will be cases for uncontrolled components too.
-Previously the HTML element did its own thing, but now we are in control of it by feeding React's state into it.

 ### Exercises: